Compass-All/SCRUTINIZER/docs/client.md

 #### Memory traps

 ```
-#first set the target tarpped memory address, e.g., for insepcting the hafnimum's exception vector table
+#first set the target tarpped memory address, e.g., for insepcting the hafnimum's exception vector table.
+When a trap occurs, the Monitor currently dumps the target memory and registers by default.

+//e.g., watchpoint
 sc_user_client -m -e 0x2 -a 0x6000800 -s 2048 -w 0x630df28

 or

+//breakpoint
 sc_user_client -m -e 0x2 -a 0x6000800 -s 2048 -b 0x62d462c

-#run a TA to exectue the TrustZone system.
-When a trap occurs, the Monitor currently dumps the target memory and registers by default.
+#run a TA to exectue the TrustZone system, then a trap will be hitted.
 tee-supplicant -d
 /root/optee_example_hello_world

-#save the dump to file
+#decrypt and save dump to file
 sc_user_client -o mem -d
 sc_user_client -o reg -d